-Jason Fung, author of The Obesity Code, is a doctor with a fire in his belly.
+Jason Fung, the author of The Obesity Code, is a doctor with a fire in his belly.

 I first came across Jason’s work in January 2015 after watching his “How to Reverse Diabetes Naturally” video which has now had more than 600,000 views.
 I then consumed his Intensive Dietary Management blog.

 Jason Fung’s primary thesis is that constantly elevated levels of insulin drive by our modern processed diet will lead to insulin resistance which in turn causes obesity and a host of metabolic issues.
 Jason says that fasting, not more medication, or even a low carb diet, is the most aggressive way to reverse insulin resistance.

 Jason has developed a significant following in a short amount of time due to the fact that he has joined a few fundamental dots when it comes to diabetes, weight loss and insulin.
 He also doesn’t pull any punches when it comes to communicating the message that people who are producing too much insulin due to hyperinsulinemia and obesity probably don’t need any more insulin.

 You may think of Jason as ‘that fasting guy who says insulin is bad’ however his work is much more extensive and comprehensive.
 Inspired by a hunger to understand the situation and how he can help his patients, he created a massive six-part six-hour Aetiology of Obesity series and an extensive blog for his patients.

 The Etiology of Obesity series on YouTube is not just about insulin or fasting.
 It’s a comprehensive review of a plethora of relevant research and theories in the areas of nutrition, weight loss and obesity.

 But why has a busy nephrologist (kidney specialist) gone to all this effort when he could be making a lot more money treating sick people?
 It seems he got fed up with treating symptoms and wanted to start addressing the upstream root cause of the diseases that his patients were suffering with.